grafana/grafana/docs/sources/datasources/pyroscope/_index.md

 ![trace-profiler-view](https://grafana.com/static/img/pyroscope/pyroscope-trace-profiler-view-2023-11-30.png)

-For more information, refer to the [Traces to profile section][configure-tempo-data-source] and [Link tracing and profiling with span profiles](https://grafana.com/docs/pyroscope/<PYROSCOPE_VERSION>/configure-client/trace-span-profiles/).
+For more information, refer to the [Traces to profile section](ref:configure-tempo-data-source) and [Link tracing and profiling with span profiles](https://grafana.com/docs/pyroscope/<PYROSCOPE_VERSION>/configure-client/trace-span-profiles/).

 {{< youtube id="AG8VzfFMLxo" >}}

-## Provision the Grafana Pyroscope data source
+## Provision the Pyroscope data source

-You can modify the Grafana configuration files to provision the Grafana Pyroscope data source.
+You can modify the Grafana configuration files to provision the Pyroscope data source.
-To learn more, and to view the available provisioning settings, refer to [provisioning documentation][provisioning-data-sources].
+To learn more, and to view the available provisioning settings, refer to [provisioning documentation](ref:provisioning-data-sources).

 Here is an example configuration: